iliyanaipetkova/Image_processing/README.md

 # Image_processing

-Macro, to find out the perecentage coverage of NF within BTx
+Macro developed to execute for imageJ and Fiji, to find out the perecentage coverage of NF within BTx